 Incomplete grade (I)

-A grade of Incomplete may be assigned to a student who, because of illness or another unusual and substantiated cause beyond their control, is unable to complete the coursework.
+A temporary grade of Incomplete may be assigned to a student who, because of illness or another unforeseen and substantiated cause, is unable to complete all coursework by the end of the term or session.

 To be eligible for an Incomplete grade, the student must: